Transform your readers’ health with the power of effective patient education

 - World-class eLearning platform for a seamless learning experience.

-How to Write Patient Education Materials includes 12 lessons full of best-practice advice you can start using today.
+How to Write Patient Education Materials includes 12 lessons full of best-practice writing techniques you can use straight away.

 Part 1: Understanding patient education materials